-Fig. 1.
+Modifying DCT in this simple way has little impact, however, on the predicted charging free energy, at least on the scale shown in Fig. 1.
 Furthermore, simulation results for $F{\rm chg}(e) - F{\rm chg}(-e)$ , which compares the solubilities of fully charged ions, indicate charge asymmetry in the direction opposite to $\langle V \rangle_0$ , favoring solvation of anions over cations.
-Any significant improvements obtained by including the neutral cavity potential are limited to small values of q, $^{21,22}$ as shown in the supplementary material.
+Any significant improvements obtained by including the neutral cavity potential are limited to small values of q, $^{21,22}$ as shown in the Supporting Information (SI).

 Deviations from charge symmetry in SPC/E water (and similar models) are not at all limited to an offset in the solvent's electric potential.
-The polarization response to charging a solute is also distinct for cations and anions, with more substantial consequences.
-15,21,22,35,42 Figure 2(a) highlights this asymmetric response, which manifests in $\langle V \rangle_q$ as a nonlinear dependence on q.
+The polarization response to charging a solute is also distinct for cations and anions, with more substantial consequences. $^{15,21,22,35,42}$ Fig. 2a highlights this asymmetric response, which manifests in $\langle V \rangle_q$ as a nonlinear dependence on q.
 Amending DCT to account for this nonlinear response is much more challenging than introducing a background potential $\langle V \rangle_0$ .
 Distinct thermodynamics for charging cations and anions can be engineered by using different dielectric radii in the Born model, as Latimer, Pitzer, and Slansky pursued with quantitative success.
-More nuanced empirical approaches have been based on the approximately piecewise-linear character of $\langle V \rangle_q$ , in essence asserting different values of $\epsilon$ in different ranges of q.
+More nuanced empirical approaches have been based on the approximately piecewise-linear character of $\langle V \rangle_q$ , in essence asserting different values of $\epsilon$ in different ranges of $q^{22}$ .
 These ad hoc descriptions of ion solvation, however, fall short of the flexible field theory we are seeking.
 Such a theory would instead feature a microscopic Hamiltonian that is anharmonic in the dipole field $m_r$ , generating distinct response to solute fields $\mathbf{E}q$ with opposite signs of q as an emergent behavior.
-Below, we will propose a theory of this form, motivated directly by the molecular fluctuations underlying polarization response.
+Below we will propose a theory of this form, motivated directly by the molecular fluctuations underlying polarization response.